karuppiah7890/blog/content/posts/kubernetes-jobs-and-cronjobs-do-you-need-them-why.md

 we aren't into Kubernetes or in case we don't plan to use Jobs or Cron Jobs.
 I would highly recommend you to use the built-in Job and Cron Job resources before writing any custom application and probably trying to reinvent the wheel.

+Here's some extra reading about Jobs and CronJobs with some examples - https://kubernetes.io/docs/tasks/job/